Thanveerahmd/Data-Minning/README.md

 # Data-Minning

-Tutorials and Algorithms related to the Fuzzy Logic
+Tutorials and Algorithms related to the Data-Minning